iPaaS: Integration for the Cloud

 The emerging cloud architecture

 Throughout the history of IT, new technologies have necessitated new software architectures.
-Almost like clockwork, every decade brings a new trend that has ushered in a new architecture for the enterprise: online transaction processing in the 1970s, client/server models in the 1980s, three-tier component computing in the 1990s, and SOA in the 2000s.
+Almost like clockwork, every decade brings a new trend that has ushered in a new architecture for the enterprise: online transaction processing in the 1970s, client/server models in the 1980s, three-tier component computing in the 1990s, and Service Oriented Architecture (SOA) in the 2000s.
 As a result, the structure of business systems is again undergoing a shift.

-The emerging IT software stack has three layers, each delivered on demand as a cloud service:
+The emerging IT software stack has three layers, each delivered on-demand as a cloud service:

 - Infrastructure as a Service (IaaS): A virtualized environment on which systems can be deployed.
 This provides the underlying computing resources for the deployment of enterprise systems.

-Platform as a Service (PaaS): Application infrastructure, both for the development of single applications and integration between multiple applications.
+- Platform as a Service (PaaS): Application infrastructure, both for the development of single applications and integration between multiple applications.
 The middleware that enables the development of advanced applications.

 As IaaS and SaaS emerged and rapidly became a mainstay of many corporate IT environments, the only missing piece of the software stack was the platform layer.
 The need to address this essential middle layer is central to the next step in the evolution of cloud services.

-2011: The Year of PaaS
+The Emergence of PaaS

 Platform as a service is a category of cloud computing that offers a framework and an environment to allow developers to build applications and services atop it.
 Within the category of platform as a service there are several components.
 One surrounds application platform as a service (aPaaS).
 These offerings range from container services to development tools to programming models and many more.
 In recent years these elements of application platform as a service have slowly begun appearing in the market.
-Offerings such as Force.com, Google App Engine, Heroku, Cloud Foundry, Microsoft Azure, and Engine Yard have recently begun to get some early adoption. aPaaS forms the foundation upon which many of today’s most popular SaaS applications have been built.
+Offerings such as Force.com, Google App Engine, Heroku, Cloud Foundry, Microsoft Azure, and Engine Yard have begun to get some early adoption. aPaaS forms the foundation upon which many of today’s most popular SaaS applications have been built.

 iPaaS: The next generation of integration software

-CloudHub: the world’s first iPaaS
+CloudHub: the world’s first global iPaaS